-PUPIL INTERNET ACCESS: Pupils and parents must understand that the consequences of violations of the Pupil Internet Access rules include, but are not limited to: suspension and/or revocation of Internet access, school suspension and/or expulsion, or possible legal action.
-The Student Technology Use Agreement form is available in the Principal's office at your school site.
+PUPIL INTERNET ACCESS: Pupils and parents must understand that the consequences of violations of the Student Technology Use Policy include, but are not limited to: suspension and/or revocation of Internet access, school suspension and/or expulsion, or possible legal action.
+The Student Technology Use Policy form is available in the Principal's office at your school site.